 VFF officially started its investment period after meeting all conditions precedent on 17 June 2020.
-Despite restrictions related to the continuing COVID-19 pandemic, VFF analysed more than 120 investment opportunities during 2020 and signed the first investment in nettle, s.r.o. in December 2020.
-By the end of the year, VFF had created a robust pipeline of investment opportunities, of which 5 were in advanced stage of negotiations and which are expected to be realised in the coming months.
+Despite continued restrictions related to the ongoing COVID-19 pandemic, VFF analysed more than 250 investment opportunities during 2021 and 5 companies were provided with an investment in 2021.
+By the end of the year, VFF had created a robust pipeline of investment opportunities, of which several investment opportunities were in advanced stage of negotiations and are expected to be realised in the following year.